wp-plugins/weather-forecast-shortcode/readme.txt

 It uses an updated edition of the original script <a href="http://www.yr.no/contentfile/file/1.5542944!php-varsel_versjon_2-5.zip">`yr.php`</a> v 2.6 by Lennart André Rolland at NRK in 2008.

-For upgrade problems, see Installation tab.
+For upgrade problems, see 'Installation' tab.

 == Installation ==